kevin-chalmers/set08103/lectures/lecture07/README.md

 ### Step 1: Enable On-demand Creation of Dev, Test, and Production Environments

 We want developers to run production-like environments on their own workstations.
+The "it runs on my laptop" excuse should not be acceptable.

-Developers can run and test their code in production-like environments as part of their daily work.
+For example, we use containers and deploy to the cloud.
+Developers can run and test their code in production-like environments as part of their daily work by using these same containers.

-For example, use containers and deploy to the cloud.

 ### Step 2: Create Our Single Repository of Truth for the Entire System

-Ensure all parts of out software system are shared in VCS.

-For example, code, database, configuration (Docker), tests, etc.

-Not sufficient to recreate previous state; recreate entire build process.
+We should ensure all parts of out software system are shared in VCS so they can be easily recreated.
+For example, code, database, configuration (Docker), tests, etc. can all be in version control.
+It is not sufficient just to recreate previous state.
+We nee to be able to recreate entire build processes.

 ### Step 3: Make Infrastructure Easier to Rebuild than to Repair

-Automated configuration systems (e.g., Puppet, Ansible, etc.).
+This is where operations really comes in.
+We need to use automated configuration systems (e.g., Puppet, Ansible, etc.) which only require text files.
+This is "configuration as code".

-Create new VMs or containers and deploy them, destroying the old ones.

-Immutable infrastructure - no manual changes, must be rebuilt from VCS.
+Furthermore, we create new VMs or containers and deploy them, destroying the old ones.
+This is known as immutable infrastructure - no manual changes to infrastructure.
+It must be rebuilt from VCS.

 ### Step 4: Modify our Definition of Development "Done" to Include Running in Production-like Environments

-DoD is beyond correct code.

-Each development increment:
+We introduced Definition of Done (DoD) in [Lecture 02 on Scrum](../lecture02).
+DoD needs to go beyond just having correct code.
+For each development increment, our code must be:

 - Integrated.
 - Tested.
 - Working and potentially shippable.
 - Demonstrated in production-like environment.

-Prevents a feature being called done because it ran on a developer's machine and no where else.
+This prevents a feature being called done because it ran on a developer's machine and nowhere else.

 ## Enable Fast and Reliable Automated Testing

 Without automated testing larger code bases cost more to test.
 This is unscalable.

-Without automate testing, developers become afraid to commit changes.
-New team members don't understand, and existing team members understand too well the problems in the system.
+Developers become afraid to commit changes.
+New team members don't understand the code.
+Existing team members understand too well the problems in the system that will cause problems when changes occur.

-From Google's automated testing and integration approach, in 2013 4000 teams of developers were changing 50% of their code per month.
+ In 2013, due to Google's automated testing and integration approach, 4000 teams of developers were changing 50% of their code per month.
 Also:

 - 40,000 code commits per day.
 - 50,000 builds per day, sometimes up to 90,000.